klantle/watchdogs/README.md

 ./watchdogs compile main.pwn
 ```

-> If you are using Watchdogs, and Watchdogs restricts terminal access like it did in your daily workflow before using Watchdogs, you don’t need to use that as a reason to avoid Watchdogs.
+> You are using Watchdogs, and Watchdogs restricts terminal access like it did in your daily workflow before using Watchdogs, you don't need to use that as a reason to avoid Watchdogs.
 Watchdogs automatically falls back to the system shell for commands that are not directly registered within the Watchdogs system.
-This means that if, for example, you run a command like `clear` or `rm` also `mv` and `cp` with arguments (options like flags in the executed command), it will still run in the terminal even within a Watchdogs instance.
+This means that if, -for example, you run a command like `clear`, `rm`, `mv`, or `cp` with arguments (options like flags in the executed command), it will still run in the terminal even within a Watchdogs instance.

+> Be careful: commands executed this way are still subject to the normal risks of the system shell.
+Improper use of commands, especially those that modify or delete files (like rm), can affect your system.
+Always cross-check commands and arguments before running them.

 ### Downloading Our Links